He-Ro/sendahl/content/posts/01-newsboat-tumblr.md

 Authors: Hendrik Rosendahl
 Summary: A configuration workaround for Tumblr's GDPR notice in their RSS feed for newsboat

-**Update:** I got mixed results using the previously mentioned `Googlebot` user agent, so I updated the post with a newly working user agent string.
+**Update (10.03.2019):** I got mixed results using the previously mentioned `Googlebot` user agent, so I updated the post with a newly working user agent string.

 Recently [newsboat](https://newsboat.org/) displayed the following error while retrieving news from a Tumblr RSS feed:
 ```